Ant-C-tech/kottans-frontend/README.md

 ##### Learn anything front-end

-Here I found the portal leading to endless world of modern web development.
+Here I found the portal leading to the endless world of modern web development.
 I have remembered out this place and I will research it step by step.
 Thanks Kottans for the useful links.

+##### TypingClub — improve your typing speed

+Began to practice.
+Ten lessons a day and see what would be...

 [Back to contents](#front-end-course-contents)